svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 # Capacity Planning

 This section describes configuration, network, and hardware recommendations that you can use to tune and optimize the performance of your `rippled` server.
-Being aware of these considerations can help you ensure that your `rippled` server is ready to handle XRP Ledger network capacity today and in the near future.
+Being aware of these considerations can help you ensure that your `rippled` server is ready to handle SGY Ledger network capacity today and in the near future.